ft-interactive/g-xaxisdate/README.md

 <b>Note</b> The <b>.range()</b> of the x-axis should be determind in part by the <b>.labelWidth()</b> of the y-axis, so it is advisable to ad your y-axis first.
 See the secton on positioning at [yaxisLinear](https://github.com/ft-interactive/g-yaxislinear).

+<b>Intraday</b> charts that cross the date threshold will display 'dead-space', please use the intraday-axis and see reference (to come)

 ## Installing
 ### Manually install